Transition to Middle School

 - Graduation Requirements* – First column of this chart shows how many credits required in the “A-G” categories for admission to UC & CSU campuses (or most 4-year colleges).
 Student must pass courses with C or better to meet A-G requirements.

-- Class of 2017 graduates & college acceptances
+- Class of 2018 college and university acceptances

 pusd-to-College program series